 Our approach to risk

 Since the creation of CCEP, we have continually matured our risk management capabilities through seamless collaboration across the business.
-This has resulted in the creation of the one risk office, which helps us to manage risks and respond rapidly through established processes like incident management, business continuity plans and risk transfer mechanisms.
+This has resulted in the creation of the One Risk Office (a forum to exchange information between all second and third line of defence teams), which helps us to manage risks and respond rapidly through established processes like incident management, business continuity plans and risk transfer mechanisms.

 Measuring and managing risk